 What about the results?

-The Top 100 Language Lovers 2013 competition will be published on bab.la on June 12th to reach the biggest audience possible.
-We will publish an overall Top 100 list and a Top 25 list for each of the four categories (see above).
+The Top 100 Language Lovers 2014 competition will be published on bab.la on June 12th to reach the biggest audience possible.
+We will publish an overall Top 100 list and a Top 25 list for each of the five categories (see above).
 We also have some nice prices lined up for the top winners.
-We will support the an “Education Program” from Unicef in the name of the Top 3 overall winners of each category.
+We will support the “Education Program” from UNICEF in the name of the Top 3 of the Top 100 overall winners.

 Some important FAQ’s at last…